CHARACTER CREATION

 for about 20 seconds before you can warp away.
 Easiest way to get clear?
 Get blown up!

-As of the Open Beta, there is no death penalty.
-You merely respawn.
+There is no death penalty.
+You merely respawn. (note: if you play on the harder

 MOVING BEYOND TIER 1